This article has been updated with new features for 2018.

 So how did they become rivals?

 Founded in 1987, PeopleSoft existed as an independent company, providing an alphabet soup of management suites.
-These included HR, FMS, CRM, and ERP.
+These included HR, FMS, CRM, and ERP available to customers via an on-premise solution with bi-annual updates — industry standard for the time.
 Through these offerings, PeopleSoft grew to be the world’s second-largest application software company.

 Duffield Gets SaaS-y